 Common limitations for camera and radar

-Do not place, stick or mount anything on the inside or outside of the windscreen, in front of or around the camera and radar unit – this may interfere with camera and radar-based functions.
+Do not position, stick or install anything in front of or around the camera and radar units – this may disrupt camera and radar-based functions.
 This may result functions being reduced, being switched off completely or giving incorrect function responses.

 An authorised Volvo workshop is recommended.

-- Volvo recommends not repairing cracks, scratches or stone chips in the area in front of the camera and radar unit – the entire windscreen should be replaced instead.
+- Volvo recommends not repairing cracks, scratches or stone chips in the area in front of the unit – the entire windscreen should be replaced instead.

 - Before replacing a windscreen, contact a workshop

 An authorised Volvo workshop is recommended.to verify that the correct windscreen has been ordered and will be fitted.

 - The same type of windscreen wipers or windscreen wipers approved by Volvo must be fitted when the windscreen is replaced.